All comparisons

 The vendor fragility problem

 The MDS approach is only as durable as its weakest vendor.
 Recent examples: Stitch Data was acquired by Talend, then Qlik, and is now in a soft sunset.
 Rivery was acquired by Boomi and is being absorbed into their platform.
 The Fivetran + dbt Labs merger in 2025 — approaching $600M combined ARR — has pricing implications that concern existing customers.
-When one vendor in your six-tool chain gets acquired, sunset, or pivots, the ripple effects hit everything downstream.
+When one vendor in your stack gets acquired, sunset, or pivots, the ripple effects hit everything downstream.

 The alternative — building in-house — costs $300K–$500K/year, has a 53% chance of going over budget, and creates bus factor risk when the engineer who built it leaves.